adebola-io/siphon/CONFIG.md

 #### `deep`

-<h6 style='font-size:10pt; font-style: italic'> This parameter is experimental, and could exponentially increase your project load time, so it should only be used with very small projects and files. </h6>
+<p style='font-size:10pt; font-style: italic'> This parameter is experimental, and could exponentially increase your project load time, so it should only be used with very small projects and files. </p>

-When set to true, Siphon will compress **ALL** your assets into the HTML file, including all script files, stylesheets and images.
+When set to true, Siphon will compress **\*ALL\*** your assets into the HTML file, including all script files, stylesheets and images.
 The default value is `false`.

 #### `formatFiles`

 Determines whether the output files should be formatted.
-The default value is `true`.
+The default value is `false`.